 - Determine the number of hours in the employee's workday by dividing the hours worked per week by five

-- Determine the number of days by dividing the final vacation and floating holiday balance by the number of hours in the employee's workday, and round up the result to the nearest whole number
+- Determine the number of days by dividing the final vacation balance by the number of hours in the employee's workday, and round up the result to the nearest whole number

 - Count forward this number of workdays, beginning with the first workday after the separation date.
 Skip over any holidays or weekends.

 - If any holidays were skipped over, the employee should be paid the appropriate number of hours for each holiday (eight hours for full time employees, four hours for half time employees, etc.)

 - Holiday pay should be listed as a separate item on the voucher, and not combined with vacation or any other balances